-SHW621.1 FINAL SCORING shall be on a basis of 0-100, with an approximate breakdown as follows:
+SHW621.1 FINAL SCORING shall be on a basis of 0-100 with 70 denoting an average score.
+It is with an approximate breakdown as follows:

 90-100 Excellent equitation, including body position and use of aids.
 Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism.